Henry Mellish School and Specialist Sports College: Grammar school

 The school was founded as a boys' county grammar school in 1929 - the Henry Mellish Grammar School, and named after Eton-educated Henry Mellish, a British Army colonel and local councillor, who died two years prior to the opening.
 The school was sited near the Highbury Vale tram stop and opposite the Highbury Hospital on Highbury Road (B682).

 The County Secondary School opened on Tuesday 17 September 1929, being officially opened on Friday 4 October 1929 by the sister of Henry Mellish, who had died in February 1927, the first Chairman of Notts Education Committee in 1903.

 There were 214 at the school, with 91 in the first year.
 The headteacher was T O Balk.
 The school and equipment cost £50,000.

-In the 1950s there would be around 2-3 hours of homework per night.
+In the 1950s there would be around 2–3 hours of homework per night.
 The school was for Nottinghamshire, up to places such as Kirkby-in-Ashfield.
 There were many clubs and a Debating Society.
 Many went to prestigious universities.

+Top of the Form

 The school competed in the radio series Top of the Form in Heat 2 for England on Monday 8 October 1956 at 7.30pm on the Light Programme.
 The recording took place on 1 October.
 It lost against a grammar school team from the West Midlands.
 The team appeared on the front page of the Nottingham Evening Post on 21 September 1956.

 The captain was David Leivers, 17, the head boy of 4 Upper Canaan in Ruddington, Bill Buxton (November 1943 - 14 September 2016) who studied Mechanical Sciences at St. John’s College, Cambridge, aged 12, of Attenborough, Michael Carson (c.1943 - 12 July 2018), aged 13, of 15 Meadow Close in Hucknall, who studied Geography at Cambridge, later Professor of Geography, at McGill University in Canada, and Roger S Hursthouse, 15 of 34 Little Green Road in Woodborough, who became a local businessman.

 The team lost 34-48 against Brenda Emery, aged 17, and head girl and captain, Angela Clifton aged 14, Diana Herd aged 13, and Margaret Scaife aged 12.
 This team would win the whole competition, the first English team to do so.

 David Leivers became a doctor, who went to University College Oxford, and trained in London.